 The app loads the posts after it publishes into the database, so this makes the app lose its react-ness.
 So in future work I will post the data to the state first, so when someone submits a post it gets displayed instantly and then sent to the database in the background.

 The site needs a loading indicator.
-Currently the page stays dumb for a few seconds until all the post gets loaded.
+Currently, the page stays dumb for a few seconds until all the post gets loaded.

 When I shared the site with the dev community, people started to spam the site.
 This is the first time I went to a headless approach.
 My backend gets data pushed to it via REST API’s.
-I did not secure my API’s this means anyone can send request to it and manipulate the database.
+I did not secure my API’s this means anyone can send a request to it and manipulate the database.
 This + not having any validations led to a lot of post spam.

 After a few days I dig into the code and added some validation mechanisms to the code.